Predators rally late, score OT win over Panthers

-Filip Forsberg scored with 1:00 left in overtime as the Nashville Predators rallied to defeat the host Florida Panthers 6-5 on Thursday night in Sunrise, Fla.
+Filip Forsberg scored with one minute left in overtime as the Nashville Predators rallied to defeat the host Florida Panthers 6-5 on Thursday night in Sunrise, Fla.

 Forsberg finished with two goals and three assists.